slongwang/test/README.md

 fifth step:another push command,yes or no?
-sixth step:anorher pull command(do push must do add and commit first). eighth step:add and change a new branch, then check it after merge to master.
+sixth step:anorher pull command(do push must do add and commit first). eighth step:add and change a new branch, then check it after merge to master. ninth step:how to merge two branchs between master and the branch version